Corned beef and potato pie, these individual shortcrust pastry pies get a generous shake of Worcestershire sauce and taste of my childhood!

 British Bully Beef Pie!

-Us Brits are far more than roast beef and chippy chips and battered fish!
+We Brits are far more than roast beef and chippy chips, and battered fish!

-Pies, and in particular savoury pies are just one part of rich and colourful food tapestry of the UK.
+Pies, and in particular savoury pies, are just one part of the rich and colourful food tapestry of the UK.

-Everything from the Cornish pasty from the 13th Century or it’s more modern bretherin cheese and onion pasty, Scotch pie from the 16th Century, to rabbit pie, ham stuffed fidget pie and steak and stilton pie are part of a rich tapestry of pastry-wrapped treats.
+Everything from the Cornish pasty from the 13th Century, or its more modern brethren cheese and onion pasty, Scotch pie from the 16th Century, to rabbit pie, ham stuffed fidget pie and steak and stilton pie are just a few of our pastry-wrapped treats.

 This corned beef and potato pie features an ingredient that many a foodie would turn their nose up at.

-Tinned corned beef or bully beef, it is finely minced beef salted and pressed in gelatine.
+Tinned corned beef or bully beef is finely minced beef salted and pressed in gelatine.

-My Mom would also use it to make corned beef hash, corned beef fritters, corned beef sandwiches and corned beef stew all of which filled me with joy as a kid.
+My Mom would also use it to make corned beef hash, corned beef fritters, corned beef sandwiches, corned beef pasta bake and corned beef stew, all of which filled me with joy as a kid.

 In a nod to that dish, these bully beef pies also contain a liberal sprinkling of Worcestershire sauce.